Veicm/Veicm/README.md

 ## Hi there! 👋

-I'm **Veicm**, a passionate developer based in **Germany**.
+I'm **Veicm**, a programming hobbyist based in **Germany**.
 I love creating applications that enhance user experience and solve real-world problems.

 ## About Me

-I'm a software developer with a keen interest in GUI applications and robotics.
-I enjoy working with Python and developing innovative solutions.
+I'm a software development enthusiast with a keen interest in desktop applications and robotics.
+I enjoy working with Python and developing innovative solutions, especially in the backend.
 Currently, I'm open to new opportunities and collaborations.
 Feel free to reach out!

 ## Skills & Technologies
 [![My Skills](https://skillicons.dev/icons?i=git,github,arch,linux)](https://skillicons.dev)